eruedasanchez/casmart-ecommerce/README.md

   <h2 align="center">Casmart - High moda e-commerce Website</h2>

-  Create a full responsive personal blog website. <br/>Responsive for all devices, build using React Js.
+  Casmart is a full responsive high moda e-commerce website. <br/>Responsive for all devices.
+Build using React Js.

   <a href="#"><strong>➥ Live Demo</strong></a>